Effective One To One Math Teaching: What We’ve Learned From Delivering One Million Online Lessons

 Our Head of Academic Standards, Candida Crawford, describes how ‘we learned that mindset is a different metric and we wanted to test this and show the results to teachers.

-We know that our intervention programs help boost these skills as there is another person there; there is accountability as the student can’t hide, but also they feel confident and comfortable enough to learn.
+We know that our intervention programs help boost these skills as there is something to interact with; there is accountability as the student can’t hide, but also they feel confident and comfortable enough to learn.

 We wanted to be able to relay this clearly in our session reports.’